 Sixth Step: Bake

-- Soak them in a Nut Milk for additional flavor if you wish.
+- Soaking – soak them in Nut Milk for additional flavor if you wish.

 FREQUENTLY ASKED QUESTIONS AND ANSWERS